Fugazi: Side projects and related work

 In the hiatus, the members undertook side projects, with MacKaye forming the duo the Evens with drummer and singer Amy Farina (formerly of the Warmers).

 In 2004, MacKaye produced the DC EP for Red Hot Chili Peppers guitarist John Frusciante, which also featured Jerry Busher.

 Canty has been doing a variety of soundtrack scores and playing bass in the trio Garland Of Hours alongside frequent Fugazi guest contributors Jerry Busher and Amy Domingues, and has played bass live with Mary Timony.
 Canty also appears on Bob Mould's 2005 album, Body of Song, and on Mould's 2008 album, District Line, and has toured with Mould, appearing in the live DVD, Circle of Friends.
 He is currently working in the Burn to Shine DVD series which is being released by Trixie DVD.
 Now, he is playing in Deathfix alongside Devin Ocampo (Medications, Faraquet, Smart Went Crazy, Beauty Pill), Rich Morel (Bob Mould, Blow Off), and Mark Cisneros (Medications, the Make-Up).
 They released their album in February 2013 on Dischord Records.

 Lally has released three solo albums, There to Here (2006), Nothing Is Underrated (2007), and Why Should I Get Used to It (2011).
 He has also appeared on fellow DC post-punkers Decahedron's debut album, Disconnection_Imminent, as well as on a project with Red Hot Chili Peppers guitarists John Frusciante and Josh Klinghoffer, known as Ataxia.
 The group has recorded two albums, Automatic Writing (2004) and AW II (2007).

 Picciotto currently works as a record producer most notably with Blonde Redhead and the Blood Brothers, and he has performed alongside members of the Ex at the Jazz festival in Wels, Austria.
 Picciotto also contributed guitar on two Vic Chesnutt albums, 2007's North Star Deserter and 2009's At the Cut (co-producing the latter), for Constellation Records, and performed live with Chesnutt and members of Thee Silver Mount Zion Memorial Orchestra and the Quavers in Jem Cohen's program entitled "Evening's Civil Twilight in Empires of Tin at the Vienna International Film Festival (Viennale) in 2007 (a DVD of the program was released in 2009).
 Picciotto played guitar on Chesnutt's Fall/Winter 2009 North American Tour.
+He's also worked as a producer for the project Xylouris White, and is considered by the members to be a "non-performing" member.